 After walking around the campus for a bit, we decided what they really needed was to run around and play so we headed to St. Stephen’s Green and found a playground where they ran wild.
 There was a lake and paved trails, but what our kids loved most was climbing & swinging.

 I’m happy to say that we all made it through that first day.
 We did more walking around and ate lunch at a pub somewhere, but I think I was too tired to take pictures or remember any details.
-We were so exhausted that night we ended up eating dinner at the restaurant at the Fitzwilliam which was not half bad!
+We were so exhausted that night we ended up eating dinner at the restaurant at the Fitzwilliam which was actually quite good!

 The next morning we decided we had to take the Guinness Storehouse tour.
 I have never been a fan of Guinness, but decided that when in Ireland….
 And if nothing else, I knew it would be an interesting tour.
 Yes, kids are welcome and ours were not the only ones there.
 The Storehouse is situated in the original brewery which first opened in 1876.
-We learned all about Guinness’s 250 year history and what goes into making Guinness – the ingredients, the process, the pulling, and finally the drinking.
+We learned all about Guinness’s250-year history and what goes into making Guinness – the ingredients, the process, the pulling, and finally the drinking.
 We all enjoyed the tour and I even enjoyed the beer!
+In fact, I started ordering Guinness at the pubs we went to!
 The Irish have a passion for Guinness and after taking the tour it’s easy to see why.

 Learning how Guinness is made…